Q-Y-Yang/human-robot-proxemics-models/README.md

 # Learnable Human-Robot Proxemics Models

 This is the code repository for the paper [Learning Human-Robot Proxemics Models from Experimental Data](https://www.mdpi.com/2079-9292/14/18/3704).
+This README explains how to learn, infer, and evaluate the Human-Robot Proxemic Models, as well as how to integrate them into robot navigation.

 ## Main Dependencies